OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/service-fabric/service-fabric-application-model.md

 >

 <!--
-For more information about other features supported by service manifests, refer to the following articles:
+For more information about other features supported by service manifests, refer toohello following articles:

 *TODO: LoadMetrics, PlacementConstraints, ServicePlacementPolicies *TODO: Resources